Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 math.iota (line 4) fills an array with numbers incremented by 1.
 Line 5 also performs a SIMD instruction: x*x for each number simultaneously.

 On SIMD vectors of the same size and type you can apply all operators like *, /, %, **.
+We see examples in line 3C and 5.
+Math operations on SIMD values are applied *elementwise*, on each individual element in the vector.
 You can cast them to Bool type with cast[DType.bool]() and then apply &, |, ^ and so on.

 ### 4.4.2 SIMD system properties